edennisCS/equirectangular_proj/README.md

 ## About The Project

-An easy to use way to generate 360 images using aequirectangular projection.
+An easy to use way to generate 360 images using equirectangular projection.
 Has an graphical user interface with options to select tessellation and colour to generate the image.